sigstore/sigstore/pkg/signature/kms/cliplugin/README.md

 ### Implementation

 Plugin authors must implement the `kms.SignerVerifier` interface methods in their chosen language.
-Each method will inbvoke your program once, and the reponse will be parsed from stdout.
+Each method will invoke your program once, and the reponse will be parsed from stdout.

 Exit status is ignored.
-Your programs stderr will be redirected to the main program, and errors you wish to return must be serialized in `PluginResp.ErrorMessage` in stdout.
+Your program's stderr will be redirected to the main program, and errors you wish to return must be serialized in `PluginResp.ErrorMessage` in stdout.

 For authors using Go, we vend some helper functions to help you get started.